primno/primno/website/docs/intro.md

 # Introduction

-Primno is a modern Typescript framework for building faster scalables javascripts customizations for Model-Driven Apps of Power Apps that provides:
+Primno is a modern Typescript framework for building faster scalable JavaScript customizations for Model-Driven Apps of Power Apps that provides:
-- A developer tool to build, develop and deploy your javascript webresources to Power Apps / Dynamics 365.
+- A developer tool to build, develop and deploy your javascript web-resources to Power Apps / Dynamics 365.
 - A component-based architecture framework for building scalable javascript code.

 Primno works with: